 Amazon Music Prime Has Changed?
 Play in Shuffle Mode Only?
 Solved!

-At the beginning of this month, Amazon Music announced that Prime subscribers could access the entire catalog of up to 100 million songs.
-That's a huge increase from the previous two million Prime subscribers, but it's causing a lot of dissatisfaction among subscribers.
+Amazon Music announced that Prime subscribers would be able to access the entire catalog of up to 100 million songs in December 2023.
+That's a significant increase from the previous two million Prime subscribers, but it's causing considerable dissatisfaction among subscribers.
 Previously, Prime members could search and stream only nearly 2 million songs, but they could choose any song they wanted to stream.
 But they could choose to play any of those songs or download them offline.
 Now, those options will no longer be available.
-This page will tell you exactly what changes have been sent to the new version of Amazon Music Prime and how to fix the problem that only Amazon Music can be played randomly.
+This page will tell you exactly what changes have been sent to Amazon Music Prime and introduce how to stop Amazon Music from shuffling.

 Part 1.
 Reasons Why You Must Listen to Amazon Music on Shuffle Mode Only